GoldenC00kies/Creative_Coding_Portfolio/README.md

 <p>The link to my open processing sketch for my improved Clock can be found here: https://openprocessing.org/sketch/1357748</p>
 <b>What I improved upon</b>
 <p>In my original Clock project, I had only one snowflake representing seconds.
 However, in my improved Clock project, I included a snowflake representing minutes and a snowflake which is supposed to represent hours.
 Unfortunatlly, the hours snowflake doesn't seem to quite work.
 However, I would say that this improved Clock code is better than the original because it has more measurements of time.</p>
+<b> My Improved Glitch Project</b>
+<p>The link to my three new glitched pieces can be found here: https://imgur.com/a/0Ey023p</p>
+<b> What I improved upon</b>
+<p>In my original series of posts for the Glitch project, I only had two glitched gifs in my gallery.
+I wanted to do more with glitching gifs, since there is so much creative potential.
+As a result, when I improved upon my glitch project, I viewed the new glitched gifs as part of my original gallery rather than their own seperate thing.
+My new glitch project is an improvement to my original glitch project by adding more variety in the form of glitched gifs.</p>
+<b> My improved Screensaver Project</b>
+<p>The link to my improved screensaver project can be found here: https://openprocessing.org/sketch/1350239</p>
+<b> What I improved upon</b>
+<p>When I submited a project for the screensaver assignment, what I submited wasn't my own code, but just someone else's that I tweaked slightly.
+I was originally going to submit something else, but I felt like it was way too simple.
+So, for my improved screensaver project, I have decided to showcase what I was originally going to turn in.
+This is an improvement upon my original screensaver project because, even though it is simple, I can say with a lot more confidence that this code is my own.